OOQQ-dot/sega-saturn-disc-matrix-font/README.md

 ```
 If you have reached this point, you'll probably realize by now, as I did, that the code is not a SEGA idea, but a CD manufacturer idea.

-First, because not all Sega Saturn CDs have the encoding, which is odd since SEGA hold the platform.
+* First, because not all Sega Saturn CDs have the encoding, which is odd since SEGA hold the platform.
-Second, because the format adds extra characters at the end of the string (probably manufacturing details like lot job, date, factory number, and more, which is usual for serial numbers), and that the format is totally a optical recognition code, but from 1990's where QR was not even developed.
+* Second, because the format adds extra characters at the end of the string (probably manufacturing details like lot job, date, factory number, and more, which is usual for serial numbers), and that the format is totally a optical recognition code, but from 1990's where QR was not even developed.
-And third, because some discs have very diferent marks and number fonts used for engraving the inner cd id number, that reveals multiple CD creation machines or plants or companies.
+* Third, because some discs have very diferent marks and number fonts used for engraving the inner cd id number, that reveals multiple CD creation machines or plants or companies.

 Probably, since this looks very high tech, even compared with cds of the same era, country of origin and destination system, the culprit of this format was the [Taiyo Yuden](https://en.wikipedia.org/wiki/Taiyo_Yuden) company, since it was known for the absolute best CD in the entire industry, but this claim is impossible to prove, and this encoding was not found on any other disc whatsover to this day.